Tareq Salahi: Oasis Winery

-In 1977 Salahi's father Dirgham planted Chardonnay, Cabernet Sauvignon and Merlot vines at Oasis Vineyard, establishing the fifth winery in Virginia.
-Dirgham developed the business into a 15,000-case-a-year operation, and, according to court papers, grossed as much as $1 million in annual revenue in some years.
-The vineyard's Meritage line won Gold Medals at the 1994 and 1996 world wine championships.
-In 1998, Oasis launched a Cuvee "Celebration" sparkling wine which also garnered top awards.
+In 1977, Salahi's father Dirgham planted Chardonnay, Cabernet Sauvignon and Merlot vines at Oasis Vineyard, establishing the fifth winery in Virginia.
 Salahi's 1999 champagne was named in the "Top 10 Best Champagne and Sparkling Wines in the World" by Wine Enthusiast magazine.

 According to court papers, Salahi also began operating a new business on the same premises as his father's Oasis Vineyard, called Oasis Enterprises.
 Oasis Enterprises included a wine tourism operation, wine country tours, and an events-and-catering business.
 A dispute arose between Salahi and his family regarding business matters between Oasis Vineyard and Oasis Enterprises.
 A lawsuit was filed in which the ill mother of the Salahi family alleged, according to court filings, that assets were misdirected to Oasis Enterprises from the winery to support tourism initiatives.
 Salahi fought the charges and made counter allegations against his parents and their lawyer.
 He began to seek investors to buy the property from his parents, but no deal was ever reached.
 The winery temporarily ceased operations, and the lawsuit was dropped without resolution.

 Oasis Vineyard filed for bankruptcy protection in 2008, with its winery assets auctioned in late 2011.
 Oasis Enterprises filed for bankruptcy in 2009.
-Dirgham Salahi died on October 6, 2010 and Tareq issued a statement that read "In recent days, we have come together as a family."
+Dirgham Salahi died on October 6, 2010, and Tareq issued a statement that read "In recent days, we have come together as a family."

-In mid-2011 Salahi's wife, Michaele Salahi, was sued by two different parties for fraudulently taking payment for wine tours that were never delivered.
+In mid-2011, Salahi's wife, Michaele Salahi, was sued by two different parties for fraudulently taking payment for wine tours that were never delivered.
 On April 23, 2012, the Attorney General of Virginia, Ken Cuccinelli II, filed suit against Salahi's wife Michaele for violating the Virginia Consumer Protection Act for failing to conduct tours that were purchased, failing to provide refunds for canceled tours and other companies as official partners that had relationship with her business.
 Soon afterwards, Tareq announced that he would run against Cucinelli in the 2013 election for Governor of Virginia.

 In May 2013, the land and buildings of the former Oasis Winery was sold at auction for $1.1 million in order to satisfy creditors, marking the end of the Salahi family involvement with Oasis Winery.
 Salahi's mother Corinne was the sole beneficial owner of the property at the time of sale.

 In May 2016, the website vinoshipper.com started selling two wines with the label "The Real Housewinos", a reference to Salahi's appearance on The Real Housewives of D.C.

+Tareq Salahi managed to retain the trademark for Oasis Wines and is currently distributing wine under the Oasis Wines and Celebration Wines names.
+He is also a travel agent operating charters as Hotels at Sea and Resorts at Sea.